 Preliminary Recommendations:

 Preliminary Recommendation 5: The working group recommends that the Transfer Policy and all related policies MUST use the term “Transfer Authorization Code (TAC)” in place of the currently-used term “AuthInfo Code” and related terms.
 This recommendation is for an update to terminology only and does not imply any other changes to the substance of the policies.

+Implementation Guidance: ICANN publications and webpages should also be updated to reflect the recommended terminology change described in Preliminary Recommendation 5.

 Preliminary Recommendation 6: The working group recommends that the Transfer Authorization Code MUST be defined as follows: “A Transfer Authorization Code (TAC) is a token created by the Registrar of Record and provided upon request to the RNH or their designated representative.
 The TAC is required for a domain name to be transferred from one Registrar to another Registrar and when presented authorizes the transfer.”
 Relevant policy language MUST be updated to be consistent with this definition.

+"Designated representative" means an individual or entity that the Registered Name Holder explicitly authorizes to request and obtain the TAC on their behalf.
+In the event of a dispute, the RNH’s authority supersedes that of the designated representative.

-Preliminary Recommendation 7: The working group recommends that the minimum requirements for the composition of a TAC MUST be as specified in RFC 9154 (and its update and replacement RFCs).
-In addition, where random values are required by RFC 9154, such values MUST be created according to BCP 106.
+Preliminary Recommendation 7: The working group recommends that the minimum requirements for the composition of a TAC MUST be as specified in RFC 9154, including all successor standards, modifications or additions thereto relating to Secure Authorization Information for Transfer.
+The requirement in section 4.1 of RFC 9154 regarding the minimum bits of entropy (i.e., 128 bits) should be a MUST in the policy until a future RFC approved as “Internet Standards” (as opposed to Informational or Experimental standards) through the applicable IETF processes updates the security recommendation.

-Preliminary Recommendation 8: The working group recommends that the Registry verifies at the time that the TAC is stored in the Registry system that the TAC meets the requirements specified in Preliminary Recommendation 7.
+Preliminary Recommendation 8: The working group recommends that the Registry MUST verify at the time that the TAC is stored in the Registry system that the TAC meets the syntax requirements specified in Preliminary Recommendation 7.

 Charter Question b2